LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/this-is-the-time.md

 &nbsp;

-I think I got it,
+I think I got it

-this is how,
+and this is how,

 I've just started it,